awsdocs/aws-cost-management-user-guide/doc_source/manage-cost-categories.md

 **Ends with**
 The approximate match used to filter for a text string that ends with this value\.
 This value is case sensitive\.

+## Supported rule types<a name="cost-categories-rule-types"></a>

+Use rule type to define which cost category values to use to categorize your costs\.

+The following rule types are supported\.

+**Regular Rule**
+This rule type adds statically defined cost category values that categorize costs based on the defined dimension rules\.

+**Inherited Value**
+This rule type adds the flexibility of defining a rule that dynamically inherits the cost category value from the dimension value defined\.
+For example, if you wanted to dynamically group costs based on the value of a specific tag key, you would first choose the inherited value rule type, then choose the `Tag` dimension and specify the tag key to use\.
+For example, you could use a tag key, `teams`, to tag your resources with values as `alpha`, `beta`, and `gamma`\.
+Then, with an inherited value rule, you could select `Tag` as the dimension and use `teams` as the tag key\.
+This would generate dynamic cost category values `alpha`, `beta`, and `gamma`\.

+## Default value<a name="cost-categories-default-value"></a>

+Optionally, if no rules are matched for the cost category, you can define this value to be used instead\.

 ## Status<a name="cost-categories-stat"></a>

 You can use the console to confirm the status of whether your cost categories completed the processing of the cost and usage information\.
-After you create or edit a cost category, it takes approximately 8 hours before it has categorized your cost and usage information in the AWS Cost and Usage Report or Cost Explorer\.
+After you create or edit a cost category, it can take up to 24 hours before it has categorized your cost and usage information in the AWS Cost and Usage Report, Cost Explorer, and other cost management products\.

 There are two status states\.

 **Applied**
-Cost categories completed processing, and the information in AWS Cost and Usage Report and Cost Explorer is up to date with the new rules\.
+Cost categories completed processing, and the information in AWS Cost and Usage Report, Cost Explorer, and other cost management products is up to date with the new rules\.

 **Processing**
-The cost categories are still in progress\.
+The cost category updates are still in progress\.

 ## Limits<a name="cost-categories-limits"></a>